Read a CSV or other delimited file with ArrowSource:

 Single character used to quote strings.

-A compact string representation of the column types, or
+A compact string representation of the column types, an Arrow Schema, or

 A character vector of strings to interpret as missing values.